 After you have set the upper body at the correct angles,

-and the muscles of the chest, the shoulder and the upper back
+possible and the muscles of the chest, the shoulder and

 (Once the upper body has been set in this compact condition,

-this very compact condition throughout the complete golf swing
+in this very compact condition throughout the complete golf

-difficult to achieve at first, especially as the club head
+very difficult to achieve at first, especially as the club

-is about to strike the ball, but with concentration the upper
+head is about to strike the ball, but with concentration

-body unit can be held in this condition throughout the complete
+the upper body unit can be held in this condition throughout

-focus on keeping the right shoulder/right upper arm as the
+then focus on keeping the right shoulder/right upper arm

-focal point, so that as the compact upper body unit rotate
+as the focal point, so that as the compact upper body unit

-into the back swing movement the golf club is pulled to the
+rotate into the back swing movement the golf club is pulled

 It is absolutely vital that the head does not move away